React Setup

 Why did we use a stateless functional component here rather than a stateful class-based component?

-Notice how we used props instead of state in this component.
-Essentially, you can pass state to a component with either props or state:
+in this component.
+Essentially, you can pass state to a component with either props

-1. Props: data flows down via props (from state to props), read only
+- Props: data flows down via

-2. State: data is tied to a component, read and write
+), read only - State: data is tied to a component, read and write

 For more, check out ReactJS: Props vs. State.